sciZer0/7/v/README.md

 *There are ideas on how millions of those people might become an especially-powerful driving-force of the blockchain*.

-As its native token the U blockchain has **the permissionless, cheapest-to-globally-transfer token with powerfully-increasing scarcity**.
+Thanks to burning 🔥 all Gas Fees, as its native token the U blockchain has **the permissionless, cheapest-to-globally-transfer token with powerfully-increasing scarcity**.

 In other words, the permissionless, cheapest-to-globally-transfer token with powerfully-decreasing total-supply.